jhrrsn/The-Slow-Knife/The-Slow-Knife.md

 But, as well as the practical concern of massively fluctuating shipping prices, I started to feel increasingly uncomfortable about the 'true cost' of printing my game.
 I couldn't find any options for printing with recycled materials, or without toxic printing chemicals, or renewable energy.
 I also couldn't be sure, in part because of my inexperience dealing with overseas labour, how to properly assure working conditions for the people making my games.
 So, instead, I've chosen to go with Ludocards in Italy as my printer of choice for this project.
 Their factory runs on 100% solar energy, they use 100% recyclable CE certified papers, and food-grade (non-toxic) inks for printing.
 They also seem like lovely folks, from the interactions I've had with them—a family-run business with solid values.
 Of course, this stuff also makes them more expensive, so here we are.
 I hope that works for you.

 So that's the cards.
-But Jack! you cry, You can't just mail me ninety loose cards, you maniac!
+But Jack! you cry, You can't just mail me sixty loose cards, you maniac!

 (alt text: A mockup of a small red box, holdable in one hand, with the Slow Knife title and cover artwork on the front.
 Three silhouetted figures carouse around a table while above, a pair of looming hands hold menacing strings tied to the trio below.)
 The Slow Knife, card box mockup